OCA/stock-logistics-workflow/stock_picking_operation_loss_quantity/readme/CONTEXT.md

 easily.

-If real-time accounting is enabled, this can help to reduce unwanted stock movements as we'll reserve the possible loss quantities in a new assigned picking, confirm or cancel loss in a second time.
+If real-time accounting is enabled, this can help to reduce unwanted stock movements as we'll reserve the possible loss quantities in a new assigned picking.